MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Develop an App Engine application to consume logs using GCP API calls, and send emails if you find a failure in the logs

 **Memorize:** `A) Export the information to Cloud Monitoring, and set up an Alerting policy`

-**Quick reason:** Export the information to Cloud Monitoring, and set up an Alerting policy

 <details>
 <summary>Full explanation</summary>